Mexico

 Organizational Forms

-There are two main legal organizational forms for a non-profit organization in Mexico: Civil Associations (ACs) and Private Assistance Institutions (IAPs).
-According to the Civil Code, an AC is formed by two or more persons who associate to perform a common purpose that is not primarily economic in character.
-An IAP is created to perform charitable services with private assets according to State Laws on Private Assistance.
-There are other social self-benefit organizations such as cooperatives, neighborhood groups, labor unions, and chambers of commerce that are regulated by corresponding laws.
+In Mexico, the two main legal forms for non-profit organizations are Civil Associations (Associaciones Civiles or ACs) and Private Assistance Institutions (Instituciones de Asistencia Privada or IAPs).
+According to the Civil Code, an AC is formed by two or more persons who associate for a common purpose that is not primarily economic in nature.
+In contrast, an IAP is established to carry out charitable activities using private assets.

 Public Benefit Status

-ACs may be established for the public benefit; this includes activities such as human rights, environment, alleviation of poverty, scientific or technological research, and grant making organizations, as well as organizations dedicated to the benefit of its members, such as sports organizations.
-However, not all organizations engaged in public benefit activities are eligible for tax benefits or to receive government funds.
+Civil associations (ACs) may be established for public or private benefit purposes.
+Public benefit purposes include work in areas such as human rights, environmental protection, poverty alleviation, scientific or technological research, and grant making.
+Not all organizations engaged in public benefit activities are eligible for tax benefits or to receive government funds.

-Currently, to register as a legal entity, CSOs follow the same procedures as any other legal entity.
+To register as a legal entity, a CSO follows the same procedures as any other legal entity.

-The founding member(s) of a civil association (AC) and private assistance institution (IAP) may be Mexican individuals or legally incorporated entities.
-If a foreigner is among the founding members, the bylaws must include a provision stating that any founding foreigner shall be considered Mexican with respect to such participation, and that such foreigner agrees not to seek the protection of his/her government under penalty, in case of breaching said agreement, of forfeiting such interest or participation in the organization.
+Both individuals and legally incorporated entities can be founding member(s) of civil associations (ACs) and private assistance institutions (IAPs).
+If any of the founding members are foreign nationals, the organization’s bylaws must include a clause stating that such individuals will be considered Mexican with respect to their participation, and that they agree not to seek the protection of their government in matters related to the organization.
+Violation of this provision may result in the forfeiture of their interest or participation in the organization.

 Barriers to Operations

-Civil associations (ACs) are autonomous in their internal self-governance while Private Assistance Institutions (IAPs) are subject to significant supervision by the Private Assistance Board.
-The Board must approve all operating activities of IAPs including budgets, programming, the appointment of board members, meetings, and the acquisition of assets.
+Civil associations (ACs) are autonomous in their internal governance, allowing them to define their own structures, operations, and decision-making processes.
+In contrast, private assistance Iinstitutions (IAPs) are subject to significant supervision by the relevant Private Assistance Board, which must approve core organizational matters including annual budgets, programming, the appointment of board members, meeting protocols, and the acquisition of assets.

-The Income Tax Law establishes that an authorized donee may lose its authorization if it shares a partner, associate, legal representative, member of the Board of Directors or administrator with another authorized donee whose authorization was cancelled for issuing false receipts.
+Under the Income Tax Law, an organization with authorized donee (DA) status may have its authorization revoked if it shares a partner, associate, legal representative, board member, or administrator with another DA whose status was cancelled for issuing fraudulent tax receipts.

-There are no legal restrictions on contact or cooperation with sectors within the country or abroad unless contrary to law or public order.
+There are no legal restrictions on contact or cooperation with entities within the country or abroad unless contrary to law or public order.

 Barriers to Resources

-There are no legal restrictions on foreign funding.
-In fact, the 1994 Mexico-US Tax Treaty encourages cross-border donations to Mexican organizations by allowing these donations to be deducted by persons and corporations from U.S. taxable income.
+There are no legal restrictions on CSOs’ access to foreign funding.
+In fact, the 1994 Mexico-U.S. Tax Treaty encourages cross-border philanthropy by allowing U.S.-based individuals and corporations to deduct donations to Mexican organizations from their taxable income.

 Barriers to Assembly

-The Constitution of Mexico protects the freedom of assembly as follows:
+The Constitution of Mexico protects the freedom of peaceful assembly, with Article 9 affirming that:

 No meeting or assembly shall be deemed unlawful which has for its object the petitioning of any authority or the presentation of a protest against any act; nor may it be dissolved, unless insults be proffered against said authority or violence is resorted to, or threats are used to intimidate or compel such authority to render a favorable decision.